 Fudgy Skillet Brownies

 A skillet is a terrific tool to make a quick and easy dinner or even dessert.
-These Fudgy Skillet Brownies are mixed up in one bowl then baked into a rich, chocolate coma-inducing dessert.
+These Fudgy Skillet Brownies are mixed in one bowl and then baked into a rich, chocolate coma-inducing dessert.

 This is the time of year when we’re all looking for speedy dinner ideas.
 School has started as have all those accompanying after-school activities.
 Time is at a premium, so it’s the perfect time to break out your skillet and cook up a meal made in one pan.
 Start to finish an hour or less.
 Some of my favorites are Skillet Italian Sausage and Peppers Sandwiches, Creamy Italian Sausage Pasta, and Chicken Piccata.
+But don’t you dare forget the last course…dessert!

-But don’t you dare forget the last course.
-Skillet desserts are the best!
-Kind of rustic served right out of a cast-iron skillet, and so delicious!!!
-I know I’ve piqued your interest!
+- Skillet desserts are the best!
+They’re a bit rustic served right out of a cast-iron skillet, and so delicious!!!

 Fudgy Skillet Brownies